Magadheera: Visual effects

-A scene from the song "Dheera Dheera" during the filming stage (above), the same scene in the film after utilization of CG extension (below).
+A scene from the song "Dheera Dheera" during the filming stage (above), the same scene in the film after utilization of CGI extension (below).

 R. C. Kamalakannan was the VFX producer of this film.
 Magadheera was the first Telugu film in which the position of "Visual Effects Producer" was used in the credits.
-He was assisted by a team of five experts from abroad and 62 dedicated group members apart from 130 people from the company EFX in Chennai and Hyderabad.
-Special effects and CG were used for about 1 hour and 40 minutes out of the total 2 hours and 35 minutes in the film.
-15% of the frames in the film's scenes of Udaigarh city were shot with a camera; the rest were CG extensions.
-For the scenes in the stadium, CG extension was slightly above 50%.
-For the stadium, Italian concept artist Marco Rolandi began with a CAD drawing and made his first 3D concept in 5 days.
+He was assisted by a team of five experts from abroad and 62 dedicated group members, apart from 130 people from the company EFX in Chennai and Hyderabad.
+Visual effects and CGI were used for about 1 hour and 40 minutes out of the total 2 hours and 35 minutes in the film.
+15% of the frames in the film's scenes of Udaigarh city were shot with a camera; the rest were CGI extensions.
+For the scenes in the stadium, CGI extension was slightly above 50%.
+For the stadium, Italian concept artist Marco Rolandi began with a CAD drawing and made his first 3-D concept in 5 days.
 It took five months for Marco Rolandi to reach the design shown in the film and as imagined by Rajamouli.
-Simultaneously, Iranian 3D technical director Adel Adili, who worked with Kamalakannan for Anji (2004), Yamadonga and Arundathi (2009), was working on the 3D Udaigarh city.
+Simultaneously, Iranian 3-D technical director Adel Adili, who worked with Kamalakannan for Anji (2004), Yamadonga and Arundathi (2009), was working on the 3-D Udaigarh city.
 He started with a city plan and added streets, buildings, mountains, temples, palaces, water bodies, a huge waterfall, rivers, gates, a moat, and trees, all of which were planned and received Rajamouli's approval before being executed to full scale.
-Adili redesigned Marco's 3D stadium to suit Indian aesthetics and made it fit perfectly within the city.
+Adili redesigned Marco's 3-D stadium to suit Indian aesthetics and made it fit perfectly within the city.